dmyersturnbull/dmyersturnbull.github.io/contents/guide/linux-setup.md

 # Linux setup

-This documents best practice setup for shell profiles, security, SSH, and GPG that work in Linux, macOS, and the Windows subsystem.
+A setup guide for programmers, etc., on Linux and the Windows Linux Subsystem.

 !!! note "See also"
     [macOS setup guide](macos-setup.md) and